 If you follow the news, you probably notice that California appears to be in a constant state of emergency.
 Whether due to fires, severe storms, earthquakes, or pandemics, both the Governor and local officials have declared countless states of emergency over the last several years.
 Those emergency declarations trigger a provision of the state’s penal code, called the state’s anti-price gouging law, which limits how much rental housing providers can increase rent.
 And those limitations apply not only to your existing tenants but also to new tenants even in units that are new to the rental market.
 A violation of this law is a misdemeanor and subject to significant penalties.

-Heidi Palutke, Senior VP, Compliance and Education, California Apartment Association
+Heidi Palutke, Education, Policy and Compliance Counsel, California Apartment Association

-Stephanie Shirkey, Senior Policy and Compliance Counsel, California Apartment Association
+Stephanie Shirkey, former Senior Policy and Compliance Counsel, California Apartment Association

 Qualifies for 1 Unit of CCRM Continuing Education Credit for current CCRM Certified Individuals.